Post 6: November 1908 – Scandal

-Previous posts have discussed how the June 1908 coverage of the Steinheil Affair fit into conventional understanding of crime in terms of who criminals and their victims were (immoral members of the lower class and elegant members of the bourgeoisie, respectively) and … Read more
+Previous posts have discussed how the June 1908 coverage of the Steinheil Affair fit into conventional understanding of crime in terms of who criminals and their victims were (immoral members of the lower class and elegant members of the bourgeoisie, respectively) and in terms of the emphasis on physicality as a means for knowing the truth.
+This is the first … Read more

 Note: The following post was written by Sam Gibson, Washington and Lee University class of 2017, who worked on this project in Summer 2016 and Summer 2017.

-A decade before the grisly deaths of her mother and husband catapulted her name and personal life into the public eye, Marguerite – … Read more
+A decade before the grisly deaths of her mother and husband catapulted her name and personal life into the public eye, Marguerite – Meg –Steinheil was infamous in certain circles for her illicit … Read more

 Note: The following post was written by Megan Doherty, Washington and Lee University class of 2019, who worked on this project in Summer 2017.

 Marguerite “Meg” Steinheil was a captivating woman.
-Of that we have little doubt, and the newspapers cast her as a sensational actress within … Read more
+Of that we have little doubt, and the newspapers cast her as a sensational actress within the narrative of the affair.
+During the first day of the trial … Read more

 When reports of the murder of Adolphe Steinheil and his mother-in-law, Mme Japy, broke in the Parisian press, the story was clearly regarded as a significant one.
-It was front page news for all nine newspapers (since La Croix didn’t publish on Sundays, there was no June 1, 1908 issue) and often had … Read more
+It was front page news for all nine newspapers (since La Croix didn’t publish on Sundays, there was no June 1, 1908 issue) and often had pride of place as the article in … Read more

 What is the language of scandal?
 This is a question I have been working on over the past two summers with Sam Gibson and Megan Doherty, two Washington and Lee undergraduates, as well Brandon Walsh and Sarah McEleney, both at UVA.
-This is a first of a series of posts that … Read more
+This is a first of a series of posts that uses text analysis to explore the press coverage … Read more

 Because the blog posts discuss details of the Steinheil Affair and/or the press culture of the time, this page goes into more depth on the unfolding of the affair, its participants, and the newspapers being examine.
 I’ll be updating as necessary.